otrack/cloud-computing-infrastructures/abd/README.md

-# A Single-Writer Multiple-Readers Register for Message-passing Systems
+# A Single-Writer Multiple-Readers Register in Message passing

 The objective of this lab is to implement the ABD algorithm of Attiya et al.
 ABD allows to share a register among a set of distributed processes in a message-passing system.